Elena3s/InstacartGroceryBasketAnalysis/README.md

 - departments
 - customers

-For the full original data, please, check the RESOURCES
+For the full original data, please, check the RESOURCES below

 ## TOOLS